Writing a Patient Diary

-Keeping a diary is fun.
-This is free so just download v.3.0 from this website (see below).
+Writing a patient diary is fun.
+It keeps you on track and prevents you from forgetting those events.
+By the second week you might forget all of the problems you will have encountered during the first days.
+This is free so just download version 4.0 from this website (please see the link at the bottom of this page in blue).
 You can hand write or type whichever you prefer.
 Writing a daily note of how your recovery goes is both helpful to you and your clinician.
 Download this free guide today.
 The context of the material in this short guide covers various tips.

 You can so that you can monitor your progress, or look back months or even years later if you need to see another clinician or specialist.
 Our memories are never that accurate and it is surprising what we forget when it comes to details, names of medicines, investigation and people and places.
-Diaries can be as detailed as you wish or simple.
+Writing a patient diaries can be as detailed as you wish or simple.
 Here is a sample from a real patient who wrote with some brevity.
+Both these events followed foot surgery and were part of each of my patient’s diaries they kept for the first 6 weeks.

 “A good nights sleep woke 7-30am no pain feet just feel heavy with the dressings No pain relief needed today Can stand on my feet now without wincing”

-Then we have a patient who likes more detail.
+Then there’s the patient who likes more detail

 Publishing your diary

-Your diary can be produced as a post or short article in Footlocker.
-Write in your own personal style and ensure your record those little details which could help others.
-The guide is downloadable so click the link for further guidance.
+Your diary can be produced as a post or short article and on my Footlocker site.
+Write to me using the email firstname.lastname@example.org if you are interested and we can put something together in your own style.
+Ensure your record those little details which could help others.
+The guide is downloadable so please click the link for further guidance.

 Is there a best way?